vilmibm/puppet-tilde/README.md

           }
         }

-The mount resource is specified so that we may set `userquota`.
+The mount resource is specified so that we may set `usrquota`.
 This is needed for user disk quotas, which are set up automagically.
 If you don't want quotas (they are hardcoded to 3mb per user) disable them as so: